ludwigm/infrastructure-graph/README.md

 This things can be changed and need to be changed if you want to apply it in other accounts

+# Configuration

+Rename the `config.hocon.template` to `config.hocon` and adapt if you have external dependencies depending on your services.
+Names need to match up

 # How to execute

 ```